keensworth/spruce/README.md

 ![normals](https://i.imgur.com/SWQ0lMA.png)

 ### API (gfx)
 The gfx-user-land API uses C++20 designated initializers to create render resources.
 Underneath, these are backed by a custom span type that accepts initializer lists.
-This allows concise and structured construction of resources (with an unknown or varying number of parameters) without relying on a dynamic memory backed type such as `std::vector`.
+This allows concise and structured construction of resources (with an unknown or varying number of arguments) without relying on a dynamic memory backed type such as `std::vector`.

 Creation of resources returns a handle to that resource (such as `Handle<Buffer>`), which is just two integers: an index into that resource type's array, and a generation number (which increments as a new resource is created at a given index) to verify the resource is still valid.